Louce/portfolio-1/src/TUTORIAL.md

 #### The `/src` Directory: The Application's Core

-This is where 99% of our unique code lives.
+This is where 99% of our unique code lives, and it's where our principles come to life.

 ##### `/src/app` - The Heart of Next.js

 This directory is the core of the Next.js App Router.
-*   `layout.tsx`: This is the **root layout**.
-It's one of the most important files.
-Here, we've set up our HTML structure, imported our global font, configured site metadata for SEO, and wrapped our application in essential context providers like `<ThemeProvider>` for dark mode.
-Key layout components like the `<Navbar>` and `<Footer>` are placed here.
+*   `layout.tsx`: This is the **root layout** and a **Server Component**.
+Its job is to set up our HTML structure and handle site-wide metadata for SEO.
+It remains on the server for fast initial loads.
+*   `providers.tsx`: This is a **Client Component** and a perfect example of **Separation of Concerns**.
+It holds all of our global client-side providers, like `ThemeProvider` and `TooltipProvider`, as well as our main layout components like the Navbar and Footer.
-*   `page.tsx`: This file is the main entry point for our homepage (`/`).
-Its only job is to assemble our various `<Section>` components in the correct narrative order.
+*   `page.tsx`: This is the entry point for our homepage (`/`).
+It applies the **Single Responsibility Principle** by doing only one thing: assembling our various `<Section>` components in the correct narrative order.
-*   `globals.css`: This is where we define our entire visual theme, including our custom color palette and utility classes like `.bg-grid-pattern`.
+*   `globals.css`: Our global stylesheet where we define our theme and apply the **DRY principle** with custom utility classes.

 ##### `/src/components` - The Reusable UI Toolkit

-This is the most organized directory in the project, built on the principle of composition.
+This directory is built on the principle of composition.
-*   `/ui`: This folder contains all the components we've added via **Shadcn/UI**.
+*   `/ui`: Contains all the components we've added via **Shadcn/UI**.
 This is **our code**, and we can modify it freely.
 *   `/primitives`: Our most basic, unstyled building blocks (`Box`, `Flex`, `Text`).
 *   `/common`: Contains small, highly reusable components like `SectionTitle`.
-*   `/layout`: This is for major structural components: `Navbar`, `Footer`, `SectionWrapper`, and `ThemeSwitcher`.
+*   `/layout`: This is for major structural components that appear on every page: `Navbar`, `Footer`, `SectionWrapper`.
 *   `/sections`: This is where the main content sections of the page live.
-Each section (`Hero`, `About`, `Projects`, etc.) has its own folder containing its main component and any sub-components, like `ProjectCard.tsx`.
+Each section (`Hero`, `About`, `Projects`, etc.) has its own folder containing its main component and any sub-components.
+This enforces a clean, modular structure.

 ##### `/src/data` - The Content Layer

 A perfect example of **Separation of Concerns**.
-By placing all our static content here (`projectsData.ts`, `skillsData.ts`, etc.), we can update the portfolio without touching a React component.
+By placing all our static content here (`projectsData.ts`, `skillsData.ts`, etc.), we can update the portfolio without touching a single React component.

-##### `/src/hooks` - Stateful Logic
+##### `/src/hooks` - Stateful Logic Layer

-When UI logic gets complex, we extract it into custom hooks.
+Another example of **SoC**.
+When UI logic gets complex (like managing the feedback feature), we extract it into custom hooks. `useFeedbackStore.ts` encapsulates all the state management logic, keeping our `Feedback.tsx` component clean and focused on presentation.
-*   `use-feedback-store.ts`: Manages all state for the feedback feature.
-*   `use-visitor-location.ts`: Encapsulates the logic for fetching the user's location.

 ##### `/src/services` - The Data Persistence Layer

-This is a crucial abstraction layer.
-Our application logic shouldn't care *how* data is stored.
+This is our most powerful abstraction layer and a critical example of **SoC**.
 *   `feedbackService.ts`: This service contains all the logic for interacting with `localStorage`.
 If we ever wanted to move to a real database, **this is the only file we would need to change**.

-##### `/src/lib` - Utilities & Constants

-A standard folder for shared helper functions (`utils.ts`) and constants (`constants.ts`).
+The rest of the application remains completely unaware of the data source.

 ##### `/src/ai` - The Generative AI Brain

-All our server-side AI logic is neatly organized here.
+All our server-side AI logic is neatly organized here, following **SoC**.
 *   `genkit.ts`: Initializes our Genkit instance.
-*   `flows/`: This folder contains our **server actions**.
+*   `flows/`: This folder contains our **server actions**, which are the functions that securely communicate with the AI models on the backend.

-    *   `review-feedback-flow.ts`: Defines the AI process for analyzing feedback text.
-    *   `generate-avatar-flow.ts`: Defines the AI process for generating the interactive avatar images in the 'About' section."
+This structure isn't arbitrary.
+It's a deliberate architecture designed for clarity, scalability, and maintainability.
+It's what makes this project truly professional grade."

 ---

-### **(27:00) Chapter 7: How to Customize and Contribute**
+### **(27:00) Chapter 6: How to Customize and Contribute**

 **[PRESENTER]:**
 "Now that you understand the architecture, customizing this portfolio is incredibly straightforward.